↖ Homepage of the site 'What to do with your life?'

 |

-We feel supported, because we are aware of the deep difficulties that other members are facing, and vice versa.
+One feels supported because one is aware of the deep difficulties the other members are facing, and vice versa.

 |